 CONTACT: For more information, please email or call Andrew Pritchard or Myrna Seiter, (520) 626-6887

 This University of Arizona event is sponsored by the Division of Infectious Diseases, Department of Medicine, UA College of Medicine - Tucson.
-It is open to the public, particularly community physicians and other interested health-care professionals.
+It is open to community physicians and other interested health-care professionals.